openemail/openemail-docs-v1/docs/install-update.md

-## Automatic update
+## **Automatic Update**

 There is an update script in your `/opt/openemail` directory will take care of updates.

 But use it with caution!
-If you think you made a lot of changes to the openemail code, you should use the manual update guide below.
+If you think you made a lot of changes to the Openemail code, you should use the manual update guide below.

 Run the update script:
 ```